Zhangjiakou: Tourism

-Geography and climate
+Geography

 Zhangjiakou is located in the northwest part of Hebei province, and is defined by mostly rough terrain created by the Yin Mountains, with elevations increasing from southeast to northwest.
 The east of the prefecture marks the Yan Mountains The bordering prefectures in the province are Chengde to the northeast and Baoding to the south.
 It also borders Shanxi to the west and southwest and Inner Mongolia to the northwest.
 The prefecture's latitude ranges from 39° 30' to 42° 10' N, or 289.2 km, while its longitude spans 113° 50' to 116° 30' E, or 216.2 km.

 Zhangjiakou City is divided into three topographical regions: plateau, mountains, and basin.
 The former has elevations generally above 1400 m, and consists of all of Guyuan and Kangbao Counties as well as part of Shangyi and Zhangbei Counties.
 This area is part of the southern end of the Inner Mongolia Plateau (内蒙古高原) and accounts for one-third of the prefecture's area.
 The basin area has elevations of 500 to 1000 m and supports a few rivers.

 The urban area of Zhangjiakou is surrounded by mountains on three sides.
 The Qingshui River passes through the city, dividing the city into two districts, Qiaodong District and Qiaoxi District.

+Climate

 Zhangjiakou has a monsoon-influenced, continental semi-arid climate (Köppen BSk), with long, cold, dry, and windy winters due to the Siberian anticyclone, and hot, humid summers driven by the East Asian monsoon; in between spring and autumn are dry and brief.
 Conditions are much cooler than in Beijing due in part to the elevation.
 The monthly 24-hour average temperature ranges from −8.1 °C in January to 24.2 °C in July, and the annual mean is 9.2 °C.